-Alabama meets Tennessee in this Pulled Chicken BBQ Sandwich with Alabama White BBQ Sauce.
+Alabama meets Tennessee with this sandwich: Pulled Chicken with Alabama White Barbecue Sauce.
+It’s time to get out the slow cooker and some liquid smoke.

 As chicken in all its forms nudges past pork at restaurants all over Nashville, then pulled chicken might be the new barbecue.
 Better yet, you can make it easily at home.
 Smoky chicken pulls apart just as nicely as a pork shoulder, and in less time.
 Dark meat thighs offer the most barbecue flavor, but use whatever you like.